 I’ve done it and I’m pretty sure you’ve done it too!
 Once you dive into the wonderful world of WordPress, you’ll gradually come to realize that cost of a web host, although a governing factor of human logic, isn’t the most important one.

 Why?
-The reason is simple – as you learn more about WordPress, you’ll find that there are many factors such as automatic core updates, DDoS protection, managed hosting, integrated CDN, and a host of others that come into play, once you enter the big league.
+The reason is simple.
+As you learn more about WordPress, you’ll find that there are many web hosting factors to consider.
+Such as automatic core updates, DDoS protection, managed hosting, integrated CDN, and a host of others that come into play, once you enter the big league.

 Most of the factors discussed in the following paragraphs are related to one another.
-It’s more of chain reaction – one deficit leading to another problem.
+It’s more of chain reaction.
+One deficit leads to another problem.
 If you think about it from a business perspective – basic profit and loss equations – you’ll find that the reasons are quite obvious.
 Let’s get started.

 1. Severe Resource Limitations

 Cheap web hosts will usually use poor or used servers and/or cramp as many users as possible into those servers.
+This is especially true of “free” or “$1” hosting plans.
 As a result, the amount of resources shared between each user is severely reduced.

 - Low PHP Memory Limit: For starters, there’s the painstakingly low PHP memory limit.
 We’ve established that WordPress runs on PHP, right?
 With the low PHP memory limit, WordPress’ hands are tied.
 When you install a new theme or run a resource intensive plugin (for example a scheduled cloud backup), WordPress will fail and you’ll face the white screen of death.